nick17taylor/StockScreener/README.md

 # StockScreener
-This is a stock screener to identify trending Stock Market sectors and and stocks
+This is a stock screener to identify trending Stock Market sectors and stocks.

 **Stock Market Sectors**
 1. Technology